 Turn an ordinary generic nightstand into a painted mirror mosaic beauty in just a few easy steps.
 Find all the do”s and don’ts here.

-This mirror nightstand was 10 years in the making.
-Let me explain… picture it- I am overjoyed at the fact that we were redoing our oldest daughter’s room out in Cali.
-The space was the original master and I had a fantastic idea!
+This mirrored nightstand was 10 years in the making.
+Let me explain… picture it- I am overjoyed at the fact that we were redoing our oldest daughter’s room out in Cali, the room was the original master and I had a fantastic idea!

 Why not take the massive closet with the ginormous sliding mirror doors and turn it into TWO closets! and… while we are at it- why not make them completely separate from each other with beautiful louvered closet doors?
 Being the type of person I am, I had grand plans for the ginormous mirrored sliding doors as well… didn’t have a clue what that plan was BUT I knew I had to keep them intact.

 I was so stinking proud of myself, I was really thinking out of the box.
 Ha!
 All went according to plan for about 5 seconds….
-Yes, you guess it.
+Yes, you guessed it.
 The ginormous mirrored doors fell, shattering into pieces.
-Fortunately no one was hurt and the mirror shards made their way into a heavy-duty cardboard box.
+Fortunately, no one was hurt and the mirror shards made their way into a heavy-duty cardboard box.